 This style is usually made using two or more colors to help hide dirt and show less vacuum marks and footprints.
 The color usually varies in shade from light to dark and is rich in appearance.

 FRIEZE (my favorite)

 A cut pile carpet in a relatively dense erect tuft configuration, has well-defined individual tuft tips (this means it is easy to see each tuft on the surface of the carpet, (giving it a rougher or bolder look).

-This carpet style uses a combination of cut and loop pile yarns to create a multitude of elegant and practical patterns and textures.
-The picture shows 9 different patterns to give you an idea about different patterns that are available.
+This style uses a combination of cut and looped pile yarns to create a multitude of elegant and practical patterns and textures.

 BERBER Loop Styles